Bloodsport (film): Legacy

-Bloodsport was an inspiration for the video game Mortal Kombat, and Johnny Cage, one of the characters, is a parody of Jean-Claude Van Damme.
+Bloodsport was an inspiration for the video game Mortal Kombat, and Johnny Cage, one of the characters, is a homage to Jean-Claude Van Damme.
 Van-Damme himself later voiced a Johnny Cage character skin based on his likeness in Mortal Kombat 1.

-In 2024, Capelight Pictures released The Last Kumite, a crowd-funded film "inspired by the likes of Bloodsport, Kickboxer and No Retreat No Surrender".
-Several people with ties to the original films were attached to the project, including Kurt McKinney, Michel Qissi, and Bolo Yeung's son David Yeung.
+In 2024, Capelight Pictures released The Last Kumite, a crowd-funded film "inspired by the likes of Bloodsport, Kickboxer and No Retreat, No Surrender".
+Several people with ties to the original films were attached to the project, including Kurt McKinney, Michel Qissi and Bolo Yeung's son David Yeung.

+The professional wrestling event GCW Bloodsport, created by mixed martial artist Josh Barnett, is named after the film.

+Influence on combat sports

+Mixed martial arts (MMA) writers have noted Bloodsport's influence on the early iterations of the Ultimate Fighting Championship (UFC), which featured a similarly laissez-faire approach to weight classes and style-against-style matchups, before the establishment of more formalized rulesets.